Astan Bandar: Etymology

 The term Astan Bandar is composed of two-word Astan and Bandar.
 Astan means shrine and Bandar means devotion of food or any other thing.
 On this day the people devote food and meat at the shrine of Aga Mir Syed Mohammad Baqir Mosavi.
 So, it is called Astan Bandar or Devotion at the Shrine.
 Another name of Astan Bandar is Baly-khani.

 Due to lockdown and spread of COVID-19 pandemic Astan Bandar was postponed in the previous year.
 The management committee announced this announcement when the date of event was coming close.
 In 2021 Astan Bandar will be organised in the month of September after the month of Moharram-ul-Harram.

-In this year the managing committee announced date of Astan Bandar on 28 August 2022.
+In this year the managing committee announced the date of Astan Bandar on 28 August 2022.

-On 27 August 2023 the said committee made an announcement regarding Astan Bandar fix on 3 September 2023.This year it is fixed on 01 September 2024.
+On 27 August 2023, said committee made an announcement regarding Astan Bandar fixed on 3 September 2023.
+The next year it was fixed on 1 September 2024.